AbhijithNidanakavi/Enterprise-visual-search/README.md

 # Enterprise Visual Search

-This project implements the Tezo case-study as a production-oriented visual search system.
+This project implements the case-study as a production-oriented visual search system.
 It indexes the supplied image dataset, retrieves the top matching images for a natural-language query, and returns concise AI-driven explanations describing why each result is relevant.

 ## What is included